thegdsks/AWS-CDK-App/README.md

    npx cdk deploy
    ```

-   This command will synthesize the CloudFormation template from your CDK scripts and deploy it, creating the infrastructure described above.
+   This command will synthesize the CDK scripts and deploy it, creating the infrastructure described above.

 ## Clean Up